firesim/firesim/docs/Running-Simulations-Tutorial/index.rst

 First, we will simulate a single-node, non-networked target, using a pre-generated hardware image.

-Then we will, simulate an eight-node, networked cluster target, also using a pre-generated hardware image.
+Then, we will simulate an eight-node, networked cluster target, also using a pre-generated hardware image.

 .. toctree::